‘Teen Mom 2’ Star Leah Messer Confirms She Is ‘Single’

 As previously reported by Inquisitr, Leah explained on an episode of Teen Mom 2, “If I date someone my age, they don’t get my life.
 They don’t understand three kids, they don’t want any part of that, actually.”

 Viewers were introduced to Leah Messer on her Season 2 episode of 16 and Pregnant.
-At the time, she and her then boyfriend Corey Simms found out they were expecting twins together.
+At the time, she and her then-boyfriend Corey Simms found out they were expecting twins together.
 Leah gave birth to their twin daughters in December 2009 and the couple continued to share their story on Teen Mom 2.
 They married, but they ultimately divorced.

 Leah then moved on with a man named Jeremy Calvert.
 The two married and their relationship was chronicled on the hit reality television show.
 They had a daughter together, but their marriage also ended in divorce.